technologyafrica30-pixel/free-sc-min/README.md

 **© 2025 Free Mini.
 Powered by Malvin Tech.
 All rights reserved.**

-Made with ❤️ by Malvin King
+Made with ❤️ by Admin Tech

 </div>